 Step 1: Go to your Google Form

-The first step is to open up the Google Form that you want to convert to a Sheet.
+If you want to link your Google Form to Google Sheets, the first step is to open the Google Form in question.
 You can do this by going to Google Forms and selecting the form from your list or by opening the form directly from your Google Drive.

 Step 2: Go to the Responses tab